-- 2.1 Buildings/Facilities may have ongoing processes or operations during Seller's work.
+2.1 Buildings/Facilities may have ongoing processes or operations during Seller's work.
 The Company will coordinate operating Facilities' ongoing activities and interface with Seller's work.
 Seller shall request permission from the Company eight (8) workdays in advance of the need to work in a nuclear operations Facility and receive authorization from the Facility and STR before starting such work.
+Seller shall

-Seller shall protect Company equipment, tools, materials, and facilities during execution of work and is responsible for repair of damages. - 2.2 Means of egress components and exit discharge areas shall remain operable and shall not be obstructed by construction activities or laydown areas.
+- protect Company equipment, tools, materials, and facilities during execution of work and is responsible for repair of damages. - 2.2 Means of egress components and exit discharge areas shall remain operable and shall not be obstructed by construction activities or laydown areas.
 Blocking or wedging of exit or fire doors is not permitted.
 Exit doors must swing fully open with a single-handed push.
-Where Seller's Work Plan (defined in Section 3.2) requires disabling an exit or fire door, Seller shall provide signage with exit instructions.
+Where Seller's Work Plan requires disabling an exit or fire door, Seller shall provide signage with exit instructions.
 Do not remove or paint over UL/FM or similar labels on fire doors. - 2.3 Seller's Authorized Representative or designee shall attend daily "Plan of the Day" (POD) meetings conducted by the Company as required by the Facility hosting the work.
 Seller shall complete the host Facility "Plan of the Day" request form (UCN-21014) and provide a daily Work Plan that identifies work activities for the following day.
 "Work Start Authorization" shall be obtained from the Company's Facility Shift Supervisor prior to initiating each shift's work activities and prior to resuming work activities after a Company-directed work stoppage or suspension. - 2.4 Seller shall provide and document a daily pre-job brief with employees and visitors prior to beginning each shift's work activities, when conditions change, and when others report after the start of shift-work activities.
-Perform and document a post-job debrief at the end of each shift and note feedback on the Work Plan, design documents, hazards, controls, precautions, limitations, interactions, and any unusual events occurring that shift.
+Perform and document a follow-up brief at the end of each shift and note feedback and any unusual events occurring that shift.
 Sign-in and briefing sheets for the pre-job briefs shall be delivered to the STR the next workday.